maniacs-oss/lokomotive/docs/how-to-guides/upgrade-openebs.md

 ## Introduction

-This guide provides installation steps to upgrade OpenEBS dataplane components from `v1.12.0` to `v2.2.0` and migrate from cStor Pools/Volumes to latest CSI based provisioning (CSPC Pools/Volumes).
+This guide provides steps to upgrade OpenEBS dataplane components from `v1.12.0` to `v2.2.0` and migrate from cStor Pools/Volumes to latest CSI based provisioning (CSPC Pools/Volumes).

 ## Prerequisites